CMU-Heinz-95702/lab6-rmi-programming/README.md

 In both cases, the application developer is free to focus on the business application and, to a large extent, is able to ignore all of the details that are associated with how messages are passed over the network.
+This separation of concerns is important.

 In lab work, it is OK to work with others.
 However, in the end, you must have a working solution running on your own laptop.
 For credit, show